zibhub/GNDMS/0.6.x/installation-guide/index.md

 Additionally, it is expected that your UNIX provides the following shell tools: hostname, which, bash

-GNDMS requires an Servlet 3.0 compliant application container.
+GNDMS requires a Servlet 3.0 compliant application container.
 We have tested GNDMS against the latest stable release of Jetty 6 to 8.
 You can either grab Jetty from